 Guatemala Volunteer programs begin every Monday.
 Volunteers can choose to volunteer for periods ranging from 1 week to 24 weeks.

 Your role on this project is to provide individual attention and assistance to children from poor homes and communities.
 Many children at the projects we work with are affected by poor home life, little to no schooling and alcohol or drug abuse among their families.

 This project is well suited to individuals with a warm, caring nature and a passion for working with children.
 You will play an important role in working alongside local staff to improve the educational, emotional, and hygiene conditions of the children.

-When volunteering on this project you can expect to work in schools, daycare centers, and orphanages.
+When volunteering on this project you can expect to work in schools and daycare centres.
 Work varies but generally consists of providing individual attention, playing with children, organising games and activities, educating children regarding hygiene and assisting with homework.

-As you will be working alongisde the local placement staff, prior experience in Childcare is not required to join this project.
+As you will be working alongside the local placement staff, prior experience in Childcare is not required to join this project.

-As a volunteer on our Medical project in Guatemala you will gain hands on experience working with local doctors and nurses in small local clinics for the poor, providing check-ups and basic medical care in poor communities and at orphanages.
+As a volunteer on our Medical project in Guatemala you will gain hands on experience working with local doctors and nurses in small local clinics for the poor, providing check-ups and basic medical care in poor communities.
 The rural areas of Guatemala contrast sharply with those in large cities, especially with respect to medical care.